aleksandernitka/EyeTracking_Tobii_PsychoPy_IOHUB/README.md

 ```
 The `io.sendMessageEvent(text="tStart %i %i" %(trials.thisN, Condition))` sends a message to the IOHUB which will record trial number and condition for that trial, the `Condition` has to refer to a name in your design which specifies the condition.
 Note, that you can pass any information to the IOHUB using this method.

+**Note:** Make sure, that the `trials.thisN` is unique for each trial across the entire experiment.
+This may not be the case when you for example use a xlsx file as a design and specify to repeat it more than once.

 Then in the **End Routine** for the same code block add:

 ```python